What We’re About

 Our focus is discipleship.
 We want to equip you to live your life well in your relationship with Jesus, your family, and on mission.
 This is a safe place for you to belong.
 We hope you’ll join us on your journey.

 Jay Hughes grew up in Louisiana.
 He attended and graduated from Louisiana Tech University with both a Bachelor’s and his Masters of Business Administration (MBA).
 Jay met his wife, Niki, in college and they have been married for 23 years.
 Jay is a CPA and was a partner in a CPA firm when they felt God leading them to serve in a different role.
 He served at the Missouri Baptist Convention for 10 years before becoming a Pastor at Second in 2012.
 They have two beautiful daughters, Katie and Mary Margaret.

 Duane and his wife, Amy, have been married for 29 years and have five children; Stephen, Matthew, Timothy, Malachi, and Haliana.
 Duane was ordained in 2001 and was the pastor of New Testament Baptist Church in Ocala, Florida, for eight years.
 His family then moved to China where he served for four years.
-Duane's family has been serving at Second since 2015 in the College and Student Ministries.
+Duane has been serving at Second since 2015 with oversight of discipleship and all graded-level Bible study groups, along with teaching The Vine college ministry, men’s ministry, and congregation.
 Duane loves the outdoors, renovation projects, teaching the Bible, and being with his family.

 Worship & Creative Arts